MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/monitor-capacity-consumption.md

 ## Important considerations
 Here are a few important points to consider:

-- We recommend that you use the Microsoft Fabric event streams feature with at least four capacity units (SKU: F4).
+- We recommend that you use the Microsoft Fabric eventstreams feature with at least four capacity units (SKU: F4).
 - You're charged only when your eventstream is ingesting or processing data.
 Any eventstream that doesn't have data for more than 2 hours isn't charged.

 ## Changes to Microsoft Fabric workload consumption rate